MicrosoftDocs/cpp-docs.it-it/docs/standard-library/regex-token-iterator-class.md

 ### <a name="parameters"></a>Parametri

-L'iteratore da confrontare con pulsante destro del mouse.
+*a destra* l'iteratore da confrontare.

 ### <a name="remarks"></a>Note